Responsible Disclosure of Odoo Security Vulnerabilities

 - More generally, attacks relying on physical or social engineering techniques will usually be rejected

 - Scripting/brute-forcing of components working as designed (e.g. password authentication)

 - Password policies (length, format, character classes, etc.)

 - Missing or partial verification of email addresses

 - Disclosure of public information or information that does not carry significant risks (directory listing on our downloads archive is a required feature! ;-))

-- Various policies for spam-fighting systems such as DKIM, SPF or DMARC
+- Spam-fighting policies and systems such as DKIM, SPF or DMARC

 - Issues in default configuration of access control rules (e.g. ACLs and record rules) - please open regular bug reports instead

 - Attack scenarios that rely on a takeover of user email accounts (obviously)

 If you have any doubt, please ask us first!